ThomasMertes/seed7/src/read_me.txt

     For Linux the compilation process is the simplest.
 The file 'makefile' is (almost) identical to 'mk_linux.mak' and that file is already prepared to compile under Linux.
-  Go to the 'src' directory and type:
+  Go to the 'seed7/src' directory and type:

     make depend
     make